Takakiriy/typrm/README.md

 new_folder.yaml

-    settings:
+    settings: #settings:
         __Name__: work1
     shell:
         - mkdir work1  #template: __Name__
         - cd    work1  #template: __Name__

-Write "variable_name: value" at `settings:` for the part you want to change to.
+Write "variable_name: value" at `#settings:` for the part you want to change to.
 Write the `#template:` tag at the end of the same line as the part you want to change.
 (You can write it on a separate line, it will be explained at the following section.)